SuA0409/ShowRoom/README.md

   Put the weight file into the __generate2d/discriminator/weight__

+  ※If running on Colab, you must enable GPU.

     python demo/generator_2d_demo.py

 If you want to run the demo with your own image, put your image and pose in the demo/data directory.